xmrig/xmrig-nvidia/README.md

 GPU mining part based on [psychocrypt](https://github.com/psychocrypt) code used in xmr-stak-nvidia.

 * This is the **NVIDIA GPU** mining version, there is also a [CPU version](https://github.com/xmrig/xmrig) and [AMD GPU version]( https://github.com/xmrig/xmrig-amd).
+* You can use [config.xmrig.com](https://config.xmrig.com/) to generate/edit/share your configurations. :new:
 * [Roadmap](https://github.com/xmrig/xmrig/issues/106) for next releases.

 :warning: Suggested values for GPU auto configuration can be not optimal or not working, you may need tweak your threads options.
 Please feel free open an [issue](https://github.com/xmrig/xmrig-nvidia/issues) if auto configuration suggest wrong values.